bdoolaeghe/cqrs-workshop/FAQ-Debezium.md

 # I fail to capture events for a given table
 ## potential cause 1
+Check the folder `/tmp/debezium/` exists and current user wan write in it.
+## potential cause 2
 Maybe your database state and the offset file have become inconsistent after a postgres container rebuild/restart. delete `/tmp/debezium/` folder content and retry.
-## potential cause 2
+## potential cause 3
 Check the table *whitelist* in configuration:
 ```
   .with("table.whitelist", tableName)